-China and Taiwan ‘involved in stand off’ on second day of military drills
+China and Taiwan ‘involved in standoff’ on second day of military drills

 Taiwan’s defence ministry said that as of Sunday midday, 58 Chinese aircraft, including Su-30 fighters and H-6 bombers, as well as nine ships, were spotted around the island.

-The drills also reportedly resulted in a stand off between 20 military ships, according to a source.
+The drills also reportedly resulted in a standoff between 20 military ships, according to a source.

-About 10 Chinese and as many Taiwanese ships were involved in the stand off near Taiwan Strait’s median line, that serves as a buffer zone between the countries, said the Reuters report.
+About 10 Chinese and as many Taiwanese ships were involved in the standoff near Taiwan Strait’s median line, that serves as a buffer zone between the countries, according to Reuters.

 China also conducted simulated attacks aimed at “foreign military targets” off Taiwan’s southwest coast, the source said while maintaining their anonymity.